lucadibello/zerotrust-your-home/README.md

 - **make restore**: wizard to restore the system from a backup selected by the user from the list of available backups.
 After the backup is performed, it will check the integrity of the restored data to ensure the integrity of the restored data.

-*Note: it is important to note that the restore command first shuts down all running Docker containers, then restores the selected backup, and finally restarts all containers to ensure the integrity of the data.*
+*Note: it is important to note that the **restore** command first shuts down all running Docker containers, then restores the selected backup, and finally restarts all containers to ensure the integrity of the data.*

 ### 3.4.
 Home automation system

-$\textcolor{RED}{\text{WIP: Already implemented but not added to the project yet.}}$

-The developed home automation system is based on [Home Assistant](https://www.home-assistant.io/) thus supporting out-of-the-box the following IoT devices:
+The integrated home automation system seamlessly integrates with [Home Assistant](https://www.home-assistant.io/), offering native support for a wide array of IoT devices right out of the box, including:

 - ZigBee devices
 - Ethernet devices